 Knowledge of connections to relevant stakeholders, especially in Somaliland.

-Proven experience in training election female candidates.
+Proven experience in facilitating training.

-Should possess the ability to work with people of different cultural background irrespective of gender, religion, race, nationality and age.
+Should possess the ability to work with people of different cultural backgrounds irrespective of gender, religion, race, nationality and age.

 Good computer skills (Windows, Word, Excel, PowerPoint, Internet, etc.).

-Excellent facilitation skills

 The ability to produce excellent written reports demonstrating analytical and communication skills in both Somali and English.

-Special preference will be given to suitably qualified female candidates.

-Key Deliverables:
+6. Key Deliverables

 It is expected that the facilitator will produce the following deliverables:

-Preparation of training: The facilitators will prepare all training material required to successfully deliver each training session and this includes, training agenda, presentation slides, handouts and discussion content.
+Preparation of training: The facilitators will have one day to prepare all training material required to deliver each training session successfully and this includes; training schedules, presentation slides, handouts and discussion content.

-Provision of training: The facilitator will deliver two days of face-to face training to the political parties’ women’s wing.
+Provision of training: The facilitator will deliver three days of face-to-face training to the political parties’ youth wings.

 A final report: The facilitator should produce a report documenting an overall assessment of the training and the challenges encountered.
 The final report should be submitted to SONSAF